shawnusaf/MELODIES-MONET/docs/applications/other_tools.rst

 EViz
 ----

-The NASA `EVis tool <https://astg.pages.smce.nasa.gov/visualization/eviz/>`__ has capabilities to process model output and create diagnostic plots.
+The NASA `EViz tool <https://astg.pages.smce.nasa.gov/visualization/eviz/>`__ has capabilities to process model output and create diagnostic plots.
-Discussions have started to explore how MELODIES MONET and EVis can collaborate more together.
+Discussions have started to explore how MELODIES MONET and EViz can collaborate more together.